helengladun/homepage/README.md

 # Resume
-Hi, I want to show you my resume project.
+Hi, I want to show you my CV project.
 Feel free to contact me and ask any question.
 Thank you!
 ## In this project I've used:
 * **HTML**;
 * **CSS**;